-Is Honey Locust A Hardwood?
-(How hard is Honey Locust?)
+Is Honey Locust A Hardwood

 Honey Locust is a popular wood in many woodworking projects including making furniture, flooring, fence posts, tool handles, and many more.